rizac/gfzreport/README.md

 b.
 Install basemap and dependencies

-  Following the instructions given in the [basemap requirements](https://github.com/matplotlib/basemap#requirements) you should first make sure, if your python was installed via a package management system, that the corresponding "python-dev" package is also installed, otherwise, you may not have the python header (Python.h), which is required to build python C extensions.
-Just for your information note that we will skip some of the basemap requirements ([pyproj](https://github.com/jswhit/pyproj) and [pyshp](https://github.com/GeospatialPython/pyshp)) as they do not seem to be mandatory for this program to run (keep it in mind in case of troubles though)
+  According to [basemap requirements](https://github.com/matplotlib/basemap#requirements): you should first make sure, if your python was installed via a package management system, that the corresponding "python-dev" package is also installed.
+Otherwise, you may not have the python header (Python.h), which is required to build python C extensions.
+Also, just for your information note that we will skip some of the basemap requirements ([pyproj](https://github.com/jswhit/pyproj) and [pyshp](https://github.com/GeospatialPython/pyshp)) as they do not seem to be mandatory for this program to run (keep it in mind in case of troubles though)

   1. Download basemap-1.0.7.tar.gz (*approx 100 mb*) from [here (see source code links in the page)](https://github.com/matplotlib/basemap/releases/tag/v1.0.7rel), unpack and cd to basemap-1.0.7: